Jump to Noonday

 World Cycle of Prayer

-We pray for the people of India.
+We pray for the people of the United Arab Emirates.

 Ecumenical Cycle of Prayer

-We pray for our sisters and brothers members of the Uniting Church in Sweden.
+We pray for our sisters and brothers, members of the Evangelical Church in Germany.

 The Commemoration